software-students-fall2023/1-specification-exercise-artwork/README.md

 ## User Requirements
 ### User story #1: As a digital artist, I want to display my art so I can get some recognition or viewership.

 Estimation of effort: Medium

 Acceptance criteria:
-- Artist’s name is mentioned.
-- There is a hyperlink / QR code to the artist’s related website or their profile.
+- There is a "Profile" tab on the app where users can have their username, profile picture and relevant website links associated with them.
-- Artists should have a profile tab on the app.
-- Artists should have the option to put a name, profile picture, and related website on their profile.
+- Users can create their artwork all around the city through the “View” tab by simply drawing on their screen which would appear to be drawn on the city through AR.
+- When another user taps on their art, the artist’s profile and art description is shown.
-- Other users can like artists' works, add comments and even share to other users, essentially like social media.
+- Other users can upvote artists' works and even share them with other users.

 ### User story #2: As a local of NYC with no art experience, I want to look at and understand AR art while walking around so I can feel more connected to my community in a virtual world.